Heritage and Exhibition Design MFA

 All students complete the Art Direction module which is output through a collaborative public exhibition as part of the university’s annual degree show.
 You will study Creative Research Portfolio Part 1 which will help you to determine and start the ground work to prepare for your Major Project (MFA) topic.

-The MFA is recognised as an advanced masters level degree and students already holding an appropriate MA can apply to enter the programme directly into the second year of study.
+The MFA is recognised as an advanced masters level degree and students already holding an appropriate MA can apply to enter the course directly into the second year of study.

 Mode of Study: